kr-colab/disperseNN/README.md

 ## Brief instructions with example commands

 ### Prediction: using a VCF as input
-An empirical VCF should undergo some basic filtering steps, e.g. to remove non-variant sites, extra samples, etc. This can be accomplished using the build in script `subset_vcf.py`.

-   TODO

-Next, you need a locations file with two columns for lat and long. **** oh dang, or is it the other way around?
+Before handing an empirical VCF to `disperseNN`, it should undergo basic filtering steps to remove non-variant sites and indels; rare variants should be left in.
+Furthermore, the VCF should include only the individuals that you intend to analyze.
+Any number of SNPs can be left in the VCF, because `disperseNN` will draw a random subset.
+Last, a .locs file should be prepared with two columns corresponding to the lat. and long. spatial coordinates for each indvidual.
+The order of samples in the .vcf and .locs should match.

 Below is an example command for estimating &#963; from a VCF file using a pre-trained model:
 ```